shaun-harvey/five-a-side.github.io/README.md

 - Round 1: Start with 5 VAR hints
 - Round 2: Get 5 more VAR hints
-- Round 3: Get 3 more VAR hints
+- Round 3: Get 1 VAR hint
 - Unused hints roll over to the next round
 - Each check gives you a hint about the player's identity